Brand Strategy

 • Uses Bluetooth for easy wireless connectivity.

 In my early days of using Apple products, I adored how quickly I adapted to the Magic Keyboard.
-It felt like an extension of my Mac, and the quiet keys helped me focus without overwhelming noise.
+It felt like an extension of my Mac, and the quiet keys helped me focus without the noise overwhelming me.

 4 – Logitech MX Mechanical – Low-profile mechanical switches, multi-device support.